nimbella/command-sets/CONTRIBUTING.md

-# Contributing to Command Set Registry
+### Contributing to the Nimbella Command Set Registry

-Thanks for taking the time to contribute.
-We're thankful and will do our best to make progress with you.

-_If this your first time contributing to an open source project on GitHub, you can watch this [series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to learn how to contribute._

-We have a [Code of Conduct](CODE_OF_CONDUCT), please take a look before you proceed.

-# Contributing to docs
+We are thankful that you're taking the time to read this contribution guide, and we are excited to work with you toward a positive contribution to the project.
+This document outlines the process for contributing to the project.
+It also provides some guidance for creating and contributing a new Nimbella Command Set.

+### We welcome all contributions.

+Contributions come in many different forms, not just code.
+Here are some quick tips:
-If you found a typo, just make a pull request with the fix.
-But if you're planning to write docs for a command set or a command, please raise an issue first and then proceed.
+- **Improving project documentation**: If you found a typo, just make a pull request with the fix.
+If you are planning to write new documentation for a command set or a command, please [open an issue first](../../issues/new/choose).
 This gives us a chance to provide guidance when necessary.

-# Requesting for a new feature/command

-Raise an issue using "Feature Request" template and fill details appropriately.
+- **Requesting a new feature or command**: [Open a "Feature Request"](../../issues/new?template=feature_request.md) and fill out details appropriately.

-# Making changes to existing commands

-First, please raise an issue describing your change.
-After discussion, you can make a pull request.
+- **Changing existing commands**: Please open an appropriate [issue](../../issues/new/choose) describing your proposed change before you create a pull request.
+This ensures consensus and allows us to work together toward positive outcomes.

+### Contribution guidelines.

+Please review and keep the following guidelines in mind. _If this your first time contributing to an open source project on GitHub, we recommend this [video series](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) to learn how to contribute._
+- We have a [Code of Conduct](CODE_OF_CONDUCT.md), please review it so you are familiar with the project values.
+- You agree that your contributions will be licensed under the [Apache 2.0 License](LICENSE).
+- When you open a pull request with your contributions, **you are certifying that you wrote the code** in the corresponding patch pursuant to the [Developer Certificate of Origin](#developer-certificate-of-origin) included below for your reference.
+- If you're contributing a new Command Set, the [guide below](#creating-a-new-command-set) wil help you get started.

+### Contact us.

+We're always happy to help you with any issues you encounter.
+You may want to [join our Slack community](https://nimbella-community.slack.com/) to engage with us for a more rapid response.

+---

-# Creating a new command set
+### Creating a new command set

 Let's create a small `greetings` command set to understand the flow.

-### 1. Fork this repo & clone it.
+##### 1. Fork this repo & clone it.

 ```sh
 $ git clone https://github.com/<username>/command-sets
 ```

-### 2. Create a new directory named `greetings` inside the `command-sets` repository.
+##### 2. Create a new directory named `greetings` inside the `command-sets` repository.

 ```sh
 $ cd command-sets && mkdir -p greetings/packages/default
 ```

-### 3. Create two new files inside `greetings` to greet in Spanish & French.
+##### 3. Create two new files inside `greetings` to greet in Spanish & French.

 ```sh
 $ cd greetings/packages/default && touch {hola,bonjour}.js